bexcite/cvpr2019-notes/README.md

 # CVPR 2019 Notes

-Follow the tradition from the last year [CVPR 2018 Notes](https://github.com/bexcite/cvpr2018-notes) I've decided to put the list of the papers from this year CVPR 2019.
+Following the tradition from the last year [CVPR 2018 Notes](https://github.com/bexcite/cvpr2018-notes) I've decided to put the list of the papers from this year CVPR 2019.
 Here is the links to the main conference site with tutorials and workshops:

 * [CVPR 2019 Papers](http://openaccess.thecvf.com/CVPR2019.py)
 * [CVPR 2019 Workshops Papers](http://openaccess.thecvf.com/CVPR2019_workshops/menu.py)